reslp/phylociraptor/README.md

     speciestree         Calculate gene trees and species tree njtree              Calculate Neighbor-Joining tree
     report              Create a HTML report of the run

+    report		Create a HTML report of the run check		Quickly check status of the run

     -v, --version       Print version
     -h, --help          Display help